sudar/email-log/readme.txt

 #### WordPress MU installations

 Extract the zip file and drop the contents in the wp-content/plugins/ directory or mu-plugins directory of your WordPress MU installation and then activate the Plugin from the main blog's Plugins page.

 == Screenshots ==
 1. The following screenshot shows how the logged emails will be displayed

-2.�This screenshot shows how the email logs could be filtered or sorted.
+2. This screenshot shows how the email logs could be filtered or sorted.

 3. This one shows how the email logs could be deleted